shajahan2819/RestfulEMBL/README.md

 2. Run: mvn spring-boot:run

 #To use Docker:
-Once the application downloaded from the Git Repository, use the command prompt and go the project location, then execute the follwoing commands one by one.
+Once the application downloaded from the Git Repository, use the command prompt and go to the project location, then execute the following commands one by one.

 1.docker build -t emblrepo/restfulEMBL .